cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 I CAN'T.
 WE NEED TO TALK, QUICKLY, WHERE ARE YOU?"

-Now she finally felt like a little girl.
+Now she completely felt like a little girl.
-And this with her brother, with whom she would have expected this the least of all.
+And this with her brother, who always spoke about letting other free.

 Marwin: "SAY IT!!!"

-"NOWWHERE!!!!!!!!!!", she typed angrily into the chat window and close it.
+"NOWWHERE!!!!!!!!!!", she typed angrily into the chat window and closed it.
 Then she closed the laptop and looked across the square.

 "<em>The</em> address," she thought.